 Consider these guidelines from the American Academy of Pediatrics for vitamin D for babies:

-- If you're breast-feeding or partially breast-feeding your baby, give your baby 400 international units (IU) of liquid vitamin D a day — starting soon after birth.
-Continue giving your baby vitamin D until you wean your baby and he or she drinks 32 ounces (about 1 liter) a day of vitamin D-fortified formula or, after age 12 months, whole cow's milk.
+- Breastfed or partially breastfed babies need 400 international units (IU) of liquid vitamin D a day — starting soon after birth.
+Babies should continue to receive this amount of vitamin D until weaned or until they drink 32 ounces (about 1 liter) a day of vitamin D-fortified formula or, after age 12 months, whole milk.

-When giving your baby liquid vitamin D, make sure you don't exceed the recommended amount.
-Carefully read the instructions that come with the supplement and use only the dropper that's provided.
+When giving your baby liquid vitamin D, make sure not to give more than the recommended amount.
+Read the instructions that come with the supplement and use only the dropper that's provided.

-As your baby gets older and you add solid foods to his or her diet, you can help your baby meet the daily vitamin D requirement by providing foods that contain vitamin D — such as salmon, egg yolks and fortified foods.
+As your baby gets older and you add solid foods to your baby's diet, you can help meet the daily vitamin D requirement by providing foods that contain vitamin D — such as salmon, egg yolks and fortified foods.

-If you have questions about your baby's need for vitamin D supplements, consult your baby's doctor.
+If you have questions about your baby's need for vitamin D supplements, talk to your baby's health care provider.

 See more Expert Answers